ABERCONWY BOROUGH COUNCIL ~

 The wreath in green and white shows the national colours, and this pastoral limestone area's natural colours.
 The Red Dragon, is shown as in the Mid Glamorgan County Council crest.
 It rises from a double coil of cable and holds a blue lightning flash struck through a cogwheel to suggest the area's newer industries - cable manufacture, electronics and engineering.

-DELYN BOROUGH COUNCIL (CLWYD)
+DELYN BOROUGH COUNCIL ~

 ARMS: Per saltire Azure and Argent in chief a Lion rampant Argent in each flank three Bars wavy Azure surmounted by a Celestial Crown Or and in base in front of an Ostrich Feather erect Argent a Castle of two Towers Or.